 Kramer was elected to the first Louisville/Jefferson County Metro Council in November 2002.

 In January of 2006, Kramer was elected and served as the Metro Council President.
-He currently is the vice chair of Budget Committee as well as vice chair of the Minority Caucus and is a member of the Government Accountability, Ethics & Intergovernmental Affairs and Labor & Contracts Committees.
+He currently is the vice chair of Budget Committee as well as chair of the Minority Caucus and is a member of the Government Oversight and Audit and Appropriations committees.

 A graduate of St. Xavier High school, Councilman Kramer holds a Bachelor of Arts degree in history from Bellarmine University and a Master’s in Education degree from the University of Louisville.